 2.2.
 Edit and Disable Robots.txt File

 After you activate the plugin, go to Rank Math > General Settings from your WordPress dashboard and open the Edit robots.txt file tab.
-This will allow you to edit the codes and instructions you want to include in your robots.txt file.
-The plugin has even provided a text editor here to add or remove the codes and instructions on your robots.txt file.
+This will let you edit the code and instructions you want to include in your robots.txt file.
+The plugin has even provided a text editor here to add or remove code and instructions in your robots.txt file.

 If you have edited this file before, you may see several instructions here depending on the pages you don’t want the search engine bots to crawl and index.
 On the other hand, if this is the default robots.txt file that WordPress created, you will see the following details: